-Because buying a home involves a large sum of money, it's common for a buyer to finance the purchase with a loan (often called a "mortgage") rather than coming up with all of the cash up front.
+Because buying a home involves a large sum of money, it's common for a buyer to finance the purchase with a loan (often called a "mortgage") rather than coming up with all the cash upfront.
 The main parties to the transaction are the borrower and the lender.

 The borrower is the person who borrows money and pledges the property as security to the lender for the loan.
 The borrower is sometimes called the "mortgagor."
 The lender, or "mortgagee," provides the loan.

-As part of the loan transaction, the borrower usually signs several documents, including a promissory note and a mortgage (or deed of trust or a similar instrument).
+The borrower usually signs several documents as part of the loan transaction, including a promissory note and a mortgage (or deed of trust or a similar instrument).